yrahul3910/video-sharing-site/README.md

 React-Router v4's `HashRouter` is used for client-side routing.
 The server doesn't handle dynamic requests, and only implements the API request handling.

 ## Database
 MariaDB (MySQL) is used as the database. `Creating_DB.sql` is initially run to set up the database.
 All database queries are separated into `db.js`.
 The server uses this to perform queries and get results.

+## Search
+ElasticSearch is used for search functionality.
+The `search.js` file provides an abstraction to all searching functions, like indexing new documents, searching, and deleting indices.

 ## Environment Variables
 The `.env` file should contain the following variables:
-* `SESSION_SECRET`: Ideally a random string, used by `express-session` for session management.
+* `SESSION_SECRET`: Ideally a random string, used by JWTs for session management.
 * `DB_USER`: The username of the database user.
 * `DB_PWD`: The database password.
 * `DB_HOST`: The hostname of the database.

+## Security
+Node Security Platform (NSP) is used to check for vulnerabilities in the package dependencies.
+Helmet.js is used to prevent XSS attacks.

 # React Components
 The React components used are below: